PRO-2684/rustacean-roulette/README.md

-[game] # Game configuration, optional chambers = 6 # Number of chambers in the revolver bullets = 2 # Number of bullets in the revolver min_mute_time = 60 # Minimum mute time in seconds
+[game] # Game configuration, optional chambers = 6 # Number of chambers in the revolver bullets = 2 # Number of bullets in the revolver jam_probability = 0.05 # Probability of the gun getting jammed
+min_mute_time = 60 # Minimum mute time in seconds
 max_mute_time = 600 # Maximum mute time in seconds